JedS6391/LGP/docs/source/guide/problem.rst

 A ``Problem`` encapsulates the details of a problem and the components that can be used to find solutions for it.

-At the highest level a problem is a shell that has a name, description, and a collection of dependencies.
+At the highest level a problem is a wrapper that has a set of data attributes (name, description, training/testing datasets), and a collection of dependencies.

 The general operation of a problem is to define the components needed by filling in the problem skeleton: